awsdocs/amazon-workdocs-administration-guide/doc_source/schedule.md

 # Step 3: Scheduling a migration<a name="schedule"></a>

 After you complete steps 1 and 2, use the Amazon WorkDocs Migration Service to schedule the migration\.
+The Migration Service can take up to a week to process your migration request and send you an email saying that you can begin your migration\.
+If you start the migration before you receive the email, the management console displays a message telling you to wait\.

-When you schedule the migration, your Amazon WorkDocs user account **Storage** setting is automatically changed to **Unlimited**\.
+When you schedule the migration, your Amazon WorkDocs user account **Storage** setting automatically changes to **Unlimited**\.

 **Note**
 Migrating files that exceed your Amazon WorkDocs storage limit can result in additional costs\.
 For more information, see [Amazon WorkDocs Pricing](http://aws.amazon.com/workdocs/pricing/)\.